Ravagedbird/chronochain/README.md

 # chronochain
 # Cronochain: Galactic timestamps that survive us.
-# Cronochain – Time that survives civilization

 **One-sentence pitch**
 A 256-bit hash made from the exact rotation phases of eight millisecond pulsars at a given moment.
 No servers.
 No humans.
 No trust.
 Just physics.

 >disclaimer I have no education, just interest, if this is dumb help me fix it, you can brag later.
+>
 ## **Why it exists**
 GPS dies.
 NTP dies.
 Atomic clocks stop.
 Pulsars keep spinning for billions of years with nanosecond stability.